SD card: MBR and FAT

 Most consumer products that take an SD card expect that it is partitioned and formatted in this way.
 Universal support for FAT12, FAT16, FAT16B and FAT32 allows the use of SDSC and SDHC cards on most host computers with a compatible SD reader, to present the user with the familiar method of named files in a hierarchical directory tree.

-On such SD cards, standard utility programs such as Mac OS X's "Disk Utility" or Windows' SCANDISK can be used to repair a corrupted filing system and sometimes recover deleted files.
+On such SD cards, standard utility programs such as Mac OS X's Disk Utility or Windows' CHKDSK can be used to repair a corrupted filing system and sometimes recover deleted files.
 Defragmentation tools for FAT file systems may be used on such cards.
 The resulting consolidation of files may provide a marginal improvement in the time required to read or write the file, but not an improvement comparable to defragmentation of hard drives, where storing a file in multiple fragments requires additional physical and relatively slow, movement of a drive head.
 Moreover, defragmentation performs writes to the SD card that count against the card's rated lifespan.
 The write endurance of the physical memory is discussed in the article on flash memory; newer technology to increase the storage capacity of a card provides worse write endurance.

-When reformatting an SD card with a capacity of at least 32 MB (65,536 logical sectors or more), but not more than 2 GB, FAT16B with partition type 06h and EBPB 4.1 is recommended if the card is for a consumer device.
+When reformatting an SD card with a capacity of at least 32 MB (65,536 logical sectors or more), but not more than 2 GB FAT16B with partition type 06h and EBPB 4.1 is recommended if the card is for a consumer device.
 (FAT16B is also an option for 4 GB cards, but it requires the use of 64 KB clusters, which are not widely supported.)
 FAT16B does not support cards above 4 GB at all.

 The SDXC specification mandates the use of Microsoft's proprietary exFAT file system, which sometimes requires appropriate drivers (e.g. exfat-utils/exfat-fuse on Linux).